-- Is accounting accrual or cash basis? - Has the business been audited and will we be able to review the audit workpapers? - Does the business have a sell-side diligence report? - Acquisitions or discontinued operations? - Are there multiple participating shareholders taking equity draws (esp. physician practices)? - How many provider entities and different lines of business? - Are there significant capitated or risk-sharing reimbursement arrangements? - Have there been any significant billing or clinical IT system conversions? - Will they be able to produce the data files necessary to perform revenue analysis? - Is the business subject to self-insurance risk?
+- Is accounting accrual or cash basis? - Has the business been audited, and will workpapers be made available for review? - Does the business have a sell-side diligence report? - Acquisitions or discontinued operations? - Are there multiple participating shareholders taking equity draws (especially physician practices)? - How many provider entities and different lines of business? - Are there significant capitated or risk-sharing reimbursement arrangements? - Have there been any significant billing or clinical IT system conversions? - Will they be able to produce the data files necessary to perform revenue analysis? - Is the business subject to self-insurance risk?